lukemoderwell/mariemont/frontpage.md

 layout: home
 ---

 We’re a growing community of families in East Cincinnati committed to following Jesus.

-Join us for Sunday services in the Parish Center at 9:00 and 11:00 a.m.
+Join us for Christmas Eve services in the Chapel at 3, 4 and 5pm.